juanjosalco/Oracle_Java_Bot/README.md

 * The manager can see the tasks of the development team.
 * A public github will be delivered to the developers that will continue with the service.

-## PROJECT DEFINITION AND INITIATION
+## Project definition and initiation

 **Date:** 01/03/2024